Master of Science in Physician Assistant

 Progression from the third year of Misericordia University's Bachelor of Science in Medical Science to the didactic year of the proposed program is open to matriculants of the undergraduate curriculum who have met, or will have met, by the end June prior to fall semester, didactic year coursework and the pre-requisites listed.

 The first (or didactic) year, is comprised of basic medical and clinical sciences that prepare students to enter the clinical, or second, year.
 In the clinical year, students perform nine five-week clinical clerkships in a variety of professional settings and geographic locations throughout Pennsylvania and surrounding states, to ensure that they amass a wide range of learning experiences.

 Working directly with patients under professional supervision, students learn to evaluate and treat medical problems in ambulatory medicine, long-term care, internal medicine, pediatrics, psychiatry, surgery, women 's health, and emergency medicine.
 In a classroom setting, students also prepare for entering the PA profession, including successful completion of the Physician Assistant National Certifying Examination (PANCE) and successful completion of an objective standardized clinical examination (OSCE) in order to demonstrate competency in interpersonal skills, comprehensive physical examination skills and professional bearing.

-Delivered in on-campus laboratories as well as off-campus supervised clinical settings, the new curriculum is coordinated with relevant practice to provide students an integrated learning experience.
+Delivered in on-campus laboratories as well as off-campus supervised clinical and simulation settings, the new curriculum is coordinated with relevant practice to provide students an integrated learning experience.
 The curriculum is aligned with national norms articulated by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), in its Accreditation Standards for Physician Assistant Education, 4th edition.